 In Microsoft Excel, it’s a usual scenario to find and replace multiple text or numeric values.
 You can use the Find and Replace command, apply different functions and formulas, or you can even make user-defined tools to serve the purposes.
 In this article, you’ll get to know all possible and quick techniques to find and replace multiple values with simple examples and proper explanations.

-6 Quick Approaches to Find And Replace Multiple Values in Excel
+How to Find And Replace Multiple Values in Excel: 6 Quick Approaches

 1. Use Find And Replace Tool for Multiple Values in Excel